Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 <p dir=rtl><mark>"<b>.I am the Architect</b>"</mark><br /><sup>🎦</sup><i>The Architect</i><br/>Dr. Freud looking character)<br/>(of <i>The Matrix Reloaded</i>, 2003</p>

 *Software architecture*, whatever it means, is formalizable and veritable as a phenomenon, but not as an exercise.
-Contrary to the building it
+Contrary to the building DIRECTIVE it **disperses the classical figure of architect** allowing <mark>everybody</mark> <mark>effectively</mark> to zoom IN details and zoom OUT concepts (up to top architecture).
-* **grants** everybody with IT knowledge the possibility to participate in every process (from bits to top judgments).
-* do **not** allow to be agnostic of implementation.
-EXPLAIN !

- CAN AND SHALL ZOOM IN

-and thus  **disperse the classical figure of architect** and put candidates into "player-coach" mode.  **But wait ...**, reputed software providers hire/promote _architects_, they are the central figures at many IT events, there's certification after all!
+**But wait ...**, reputed software providers hire/promote _architects_, they are the central figures at many IT events, there's certification after all!

 First and above all, *software architect* sounds cool and distinguishes one from the crowd of developers<sup>🙋</sup>.
 It makes a good impression on customers and stakeholders.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>A position heavily profanated by quantity.</sub>

-_Jacks of all trades_   ZOOOM in
 (The team of C#.NET, which is the centerfold of my dev, speaks about architects....)